 B.S. in Health Promotion: Application Procedures

 The health promotion major is high demand and has an application for admission.
 Information about applying for admission to the Health Promotion major:

-- Completion of General Education Areas I-VI (one core course may remain incomplete to be finished after admission)
+- Completion of General Education Areas I-VI (one core course in areas I-V may be finished after admission)